Towards Belgian mussels?

 Alternative sources of protein

 Over the next few years, shellfish and seaweed (products) will become more common on our menus.
-They contain a lot of minerals and fibres, are low in fat and have an excellent protein composition which makes them good alternatives to meat.
+They are low in fat and have an excellent protein composition which makes them good alternatives to meat.

 “Reason enough to work on the Aquaculture Noordzee (North Sea Aquaculture) test project for the next two years,” says engineer Wannes Voorend.
 “We’re investigating whether our North Sea coast is suitable for shellfish and seaweed cultivation.
 Which techniques are useful, if there are favourable environmental effects, can the cultivation be profitable, etc.?”